hsf-training/hsf-training-cmake-webpage/_episodes/02-building.md

 build on two cores, or `-v` to verbosely show commands used to build.

-Finally, you can even run your tests from here, by passing the "test" target to the underlying build system.
-If you use CMake 3.15+, you can shorten `--target` to `-t`.
-There's also a new `cmake <dir>
+Finally, you can even run your tests from here, by passing the "test" target to the underlying build system. `-t` (`--target` before CMake 3.15) lets you select a target.
+There's also a `cmake <dir>
---install` command in 3.15 that does the install - without invoking the underlying build system!
+--install` command in CMake 3.15+ that does the install - without invoking the underlying build system!

 > ## Warning about in-source builds
 >